FAQs

 At MammothMarch we don’t track times, we only want you to reach the finish line.
 Always hike at a pace you’re comfortable with as this isn’t a competition.
 MammothMarch is all about the distance and not about setting a personal best record!

-Do I need to finish the whole march?
+Do I need to finish the whole hike?

 No. Your health and safety is our highest priority.
-We will provide medical service along the route to assist with any physical problems you might experience.
-We also provide an emergency number should you require assistance - other than 911 in case of a severe emergency.
+We will provide medical service along the route to assist with any physical issues you might experience.
+We also provide an emergency number should you require assistance - other than "911" in case of a severe emergency.

-If you cannot finish the march, you can drop out at designated drop out spots (usually all our aid stations).
-We offer an on-demand shuttle service to make sure everyone gets back to our main venue safely if not being able to finish the whole distance..
+If you cannot finish, you can drop out at designated drop-out spots (usually all our water/aid stations).
+We offer an on-demand shuttle to make sure everyone gets back to our main venue safely if not being able to finish the whole distance..

 We’ll take care of you; all we ask is that you do the same and listen to your body!